-- (1) The European Parliament (Pay and Pensions) Act 1979 (c.
-50) is amended as follows. - (2) In section 3 (resettlement grants for persons ceasing to be MEPs) for subsections (1) to (3) substitute - "(1) The IPSA may make a scheme providing for allowances to be payable to persons to whom this section applies, in connection with their ceasing to be Representatives. - (2) It may do so only if a scheme under section 5 of the Parliamentary Standards Act 2009 (MPs' allowances scheme) makes provision for allowances to be payable in connection with persons ceasing to be Members on a dissolution of Parliament. - (3) A scheme under this section must make provision which is as nearly 30 equivalent to the provision made by the scheme under section 5 of that Act as the IPSA considers practicable. - (3A) The IPSA must send to the Speaker of the House of Commons for laying before both Houses of Parliament - (a) any scheme made by it under this section, and - (b) a statement of the reasons for making the scheme. - (3B) When the scheme and the statement of reasons have been laid, the IPSA must publish them in a way it considers appropriate.

-- (3C) This section applies to a person who is a Representative immediately before the end of a five-year period, and either - (a) does not stand for election to the European Parliament at the general election of representatives to the European Parliament held in that period, or - (b) does so stand at that election (whether for the same or a different electoral region) and is not elected. - (3D) A scheme made by the IPSA under this section may amend or revoke any previous scheme made by the IPSA under this section." - (3) Omit section 3A (power to amend section 3). - (4) In section 7(1)(b) (expenses and receipts) for "grant" substitute "allowance".
+Constitutional Reform and Governance Bill Part 4 - Parliamentary standards etc allowances to be payable in connection with persons ceasing to be Members on a dissolution of Parliament.
+(3) A scheme under this section must make provision which is as nearly equivalent to the provision made by the scheme under section 5 of that Act as the IPSA considers practicable.
+5 (3A) The IPSA must send to the Speaker of the House of Commons for laying before both Houses of Parliament - (a) any scheme made by it under this section, and (b) a statement of the reasons for making the scheme.
+(3B) When the scheme and the statement of reasons have been laid, the IPSA must publish them in a way it considers appropriate.
+10 (3C) This section applies to a person who is a Representative immediately before the end of a five-year period, and either - (a) does not stand for election to the European Parliament at the general election of representatives to the European Parliament held in that period, or 15 (b) does so stand at that election (whether for the same or a different electoral region) and is not elected.
+(3D) A scheme made by the IPSA under this section may amend or revoke any previous scheme made by the IPSA under this section."
+20 (3) Omit s section 3A (power to amend section 3).
+(4) In sect tion 7(1)(b) (expenses and receipts) for "grant" substitute "allowance".
+Parlian nentary and other pensions ule 7 (which makes provision about pensions for members of the House nmons, ministers and other office holders) has effect.
+25 PART 5 THE HOUSE OF LORDS Excepted hereditary peers , Ending of by-elections for hereditary peers (1) For se ction 2(4) of the House of Lords Act 1999 (c.
+34) substitute - 30